 Unboxed sums are "unboxed" in the sense that, instead of allocating sums in the heap and representing values as pointers, unboxed sums are represented as their components, just like unboxed tuples.
 These "components" depend on alternatives of a sum type.
+Like unboxed tuples, unboxed sums are lazy in their lifted components.

-Code generator tries to generate as compact layout as possible.
-In the best case, size of an unboxed sum is size of its biggest alternative + one word (for tag).
-The algorithm for generating memory layout for a sum type works like this:
+The code generator tries to generate as compact layout as possible for each unboxed sum.
+In the best case, size of an unboxed sum is size of its biggest alternative plus one word (for a tag).
+The algorithm for generating the memory layout for a sum type works like this: